Constant-Factor Algorithms for Revenue Management with Consecutive Stays: BAM-Based Scenario

 We now provide explanations for each constraint.
-Constraint \eqref{eq:allocate_assortment} bounds the joint probability that customer $t$ sees resource $j$ and $[a,b]$ is its maximal available sequence, by the multiplication of the availability probability and the customer arrival probability.
-Constraint \eqref{eq:no_allocate_assortment} excludes infeasible allocations where the interval is not contained in the maximal sequence or the resource has zero attractiveness.
+Constraint \eqref{eq:allocate_assortment} bounds the joint probability that customer $t$ sees resource $j$ and $[a,b]$ is its maximal available sequence, by the product of the availability probability and the customer arrival probability.
+Constraint \eqref{eq:no_allocate_assortment} excludes infeasible allocations where the interval is not contained in the maximal sequence or the resource has zero attractiveness (since it will not affect the customer's choice).
 Equations \eqref{eq:balance} and \eqref{eq:boundary_assortment} track the evolution of maximal sequences and initialize full availability, respectively.
 Equation \eqref{eq:capacity} ensures the total probability of selection (including the outside option) equals the arrival probability.
 Equation \eqref{eq:scale} enforces proportional choice under the basic attraction model.
-Constraint \eqref{eq:no_purchase} says that the aggregated probability of choosing the outside outcome with resource $j$ being offered cannot exceed the total non-selection probability.
-Finally, the optimal value of this LP (denoted by $\texttt{SBLP}(\mathcal{I})$) provides an upper bound of the expected revenue of any online policy (a straightforward proof is provided in Appendix~\ref{sec:appendix_assortment}): \begin{lemma} For any instance $\mathcal{I}$ of the choice-based scenario, \( \overline{V}(\mathcal{I}) \le \emph{\texttt{SBLP}}(\mathcal{I}). \) \end{lemma}
+Constraint \eqref{eq:no_purchase} says that the aggregated probability of choosing the outside option with resource $j$ being offered cannot exceed the total non-selection probability.
+Finally, the optimal value of this LP (denoted by $\texttt{SBLP}(\mathcal{I})$) provides an upper bound on the expected revenue of any online policy (a straightforward proof is provided in Appendix~\ref{sec:appendix_assortment}): \begin{lemma} For any instance $\mathcal{I}$ of the BAM-based scenario under Bernoulli arrivals, \( \overline{V}(\mathcal{I}) \le \emph{\texttt{SBLP}}(\mathcal{I}). \) \end{lemma}